andrewshawcare/thoughtworks-email-signature-generator/README.md

 ### Getting Started

-To get started after cloning the repo:
+To run the application, execute the following commands from the project's working directory:

 1. `vagrant plugin install vagrant-librarian-puppet`
 2. `vagrant up`